-- Raiffeisen Centrobank AG, Tegetthoffstraße 1, 1010 Vienna ("Issuer") will issue as of 3 March 2008 (see FT, line 40) a total volume of up to (see column "Volume" in the excerpt of the offering; FT, line 49) Open End Investment Certificates (see FT, line 1) pursuant to these Securities Terms, ISIN (see column "ISIN Product" in the excerpt of the offering; FT, line 2) on Silver and the Precious Metal Basket (see FT, line 10-12). - 2.
+- Raiffeisen Centrobank AG, Tegetthoffstraße 1, 1010 Vienna ("Issuer") will issue as of 28 March 2008 (see FT, line 40) a total volume of up to (see column "Volume" in the excerpt of the offering; FT, line 49) pieces Open End Investment Certificates (see FT, line 1) pursuant to these Securities Terms, ISIN (see column "ISIN Product" in the excerpt of the offering; FT, line 2) on Commodity Baskets (see FT, line 10-12). - 2.
 The structured security entitles the holder the right to claim redemption pursuant to § 9. - 3.
-If the structured securities are listed on an exchange, they can be traded continuously in denominations of one (see FT, line 51) or a multiple thereof on every exchange trading day on the exchange and over the counter.
-If the structured securities are not listed on an exchange they can be traded continuously over the counter. - 4.
+The structured securities are listed on an exchange and can be traded continuously in denominations of one (see FT, line 51) or a multiple thereof on every exchange trading day on the exchange and over the counter. - 4.
 The issuance of structured securities is done in the form of a continuous issue. - 5.
 The issue price of the securities is fixed taking into account several different factors (e.g. price of the underlying instrument of the security on a certain date and the fluctuation range, current interest rates, exchange rates, future dividend expectations and product-specific parameters). - 6.
-The conversion of the issue price at the start of the term of the issue and during its term is based on the respective foreign currency (FC) FC/product currency (PC) median rate.

-In the case of "quanto" - currency hedged - securities, the respective foreign currency is always expressed 1:1 in the product currency.
-This means that the respective foreign currency unit automatically corresponds to a unit of the respective product currency.

-"Foreign Currency" in the meaning of these Securities Terms is a currency other than the product currency.
+The conversion of the issue price at the start of the term of the issue and during its term is based on the respective foreign currency (FC) FC/product currency (PC) median rate. - In the case of "quanto" currency hedged securities, the respective foreign currency is always expressed 1:1 in the product currency.
+This means that the respective foreign currency unit automatically corresponds to a unit of the respective product currency. - "Foreign Currency" in the meaning of these Securities Terms is a currency other than the product currency.